Meet our adoptable cats!

 • Received a recent, comprehensive vet exam

-• A free 6-week trial of pet insurance (excluding CatSpan)
+• A free 6-week trial of pet insurance (excluding BNR)

 The entire adoption fee goes directly to the rescue to continue supporting this valuable initiative.
 We are partnered with various rescues in BC and Saskatchewan, and it is our goal to find responsible, loving homes for each and every adoptable cat.